Skip to main content

 search

 Wire fraud is a serious crime, with a long history.
 While the definition has changed and expanded over the years, the penalties remain severe.
-If you have been charged with wire fraud, your best defense resides with an experienced federal criminal defense attorney who knows how to form the best defense.
+If you have been charged with wire fraud, your best defense resides with an experienced federal criminal defense lawyer who knows how to form the best defense.

 If you’re facing federal wire fraud charges, it’s important to know what exactly constitutes wire fraud and what are the potential penalties including fines and jail time.